 RULE 7.3.
 RECORDS, REPORTS, AND DRILLER'S LOGS.
 The driller of a well shall keep an accurate driller's log for each new well.
-The driller shall file a copy of each log and a report detailing the drilling, equipping, and completion of the new well with the District within 60 days after the date the new well is completed.
+The driller shall file a copy of each log and a report detailing the drilling, equipping, and completion of the new well with the District within 60 calendar days after the date the new well is completed.
 The report shall be on forms provided by the District and shall include all information submitted by the driller to any agency of the State of Texas.
 A person developing an application for, or maintaining, an injection well shall make all reports required by State law, including, but not limited to, the reports required by Sec.
 27.024, Texas Water Code.
-[Amended June 12.
-2012]
+[Amended April 8, 2008] [Amended June 12, 2012]